 The range of possibilities may seem worrying, but contact one of our experts at HL Assurance.
 We can create a cost-effective insurance solution, based on an understanding of your business.

-3. WIC does not include public liability insurance
+3. WIC does not include public liability insurance in Singapore

 A casualty insurance policy can cover more than just expenses for your employees.
 Some policies include public liability insurance, which also provides coverage to third parties.